 MyOn – my students enjoy the graphic novels a lot:)

-With virtual learning this year, I jumped on the “Bitmoji Classroom” bandwagon and created clickable links in my virtual classroom.
-Having the links all in one place has provided easy access to my students.
-(Everything in the bookcase is hyperlinked!)
-I house my “Bitmoji Classroom” in my Google Classroom, pinned to the top of my Classwork page.
+I created clickable links in my “bitmoji” classroom for students to have easy access, (everything in the bookcase is hyperlinked), and I house this slide in my Google Classroom, pinned to the top of my “Classwork” page.

 There are tons of YOU TUBE videos on how to create a Bitmoji Classroom:)